bids-standard/bids-validator/bids-validator/README.md

 Please see the [CONTRIBUTING.md](../CONTRIBUTING.md) for additional details.

+### Bundling

+bids-validator is bundled with esbuild.
+While developing, the script `bids-validator/bin/bids-validator` will automatically bundle the project each time it is run.
+To test a build without publishing it `npm -w bids-validator run build`.
+This will generate a bids-validator/dist directory containing the local build and `bids-validator/bin/bids-validator` will use this build.
+To return to automatic bundling on each run, remove the dist directory.

 ### Running Locally in a Browser

 A note about OS X, the dependencies for the browser require a npm package called